Skip to main content

 • Script from within the project

-highlightconst script = document.createElement('script');
+highlightconst script = document.createElement('path');

 script.src = 'highlight.min.js';